Eckhard Bick: Esperanto activities

 With book illustrator Uta Hasekamp, he is co-author of Tesi, la testudo, a German-language Esperanto primer.
 He has translated books, songs and plays into Esperanto, and has published various Esperanto games.
 He is also author of an extensive Esperanto-Danish dictionary with about 35,000 headwords (1990, 342 pp.).
 With an extent comparable to the classic Store Esperanto-Dansk Ordbog ("Great Esperanto-Danish Dictionary") by Lorenz Friis and Peter Frey (three editions published in 1938, 1953 and 1969, with about 31,000 headwords), Bick's dictionary is more up-to-date and is today the leading dictionary of its type.

 Linguistics career

 Since 1996 Bick has led the Visual Interactive Syntax Learning project at the Institute for Language and Communication at the University of Southern Denmark, where he is engaged in the design and programming of grammatical tools for the Internet.
 He also builds constraint grammars and phrase structure grammars for the VISL languages, lexical resources and annotated corpora.
 Known as Treebanks, these corpora include a grammatical analysis for each word; his VISL team has generated such manually revised language data for 27 languages and, in cooperation with GrammarSoft, which is commercializing the technology, developed rule-based taggers and parsers for nine languages, including English, Portuguese, Esperanto and the Scandinavian languages.

 As a linguist, Bick researches natural language parsing and corpus linguistics.
-Though he specializes in Portuguese and Danish, he has also developed constraint grammars for English, Spanish, French language and Esperanto.
+Though he specializes in Portuguese and Danish, he has also developed constraint grammars for English, Spanish, French and Esperanto.